Ferris Bueller's Day Off: Songs in the film

-"Danke Schoen" is one of the recurring motifs in the film and is sung by Ferris, Ed Rooney, and Jeannie.
+"Danke Schoen" is one of the recurring motifs in the film and is sung by Ferris, Ed Rooney, and Jeanie.
 Hughes called it the "most awful song of my youth.
 Every time it came on, I just wanted to scream, claw my face.
 I was taking German in high school—which meant that we listened to it in school.
 I couldn't get away from it."
 According to Broderick, Ferris's singing "Danke Schoen" in the shower was his idea.
 "Although it's only because of the brilliance of John's deciding that I should sing "Danke Schoen" on the float in the parade.
 I had never heard the song before.
 I was learning it for the parade scene.
 So we're doing the shower scene and I thought, 'Well, I can do a little rehearsal.'
 And I did something with my hair to make that Mohawk.
 And you know what good directors do: they say; 'Stop!
 Wait until we roll.'
 And John put that stuff in."